Load shared library into MATLAB

 A prototype file is a file of MATLAB commands which you can modify and use in place of a header file.

 A thunk file is a compatibility layer to a 64-bit library generated by MATLAB.
-The name of the thunk file is BASENAME_thunk_COMPUTER.c where BASENAME is either the name of the shared library or the mfilename prototype name, if specified.
+The name of the thunk file is BASENAME_thunk_COMPUTER.c where BASENAME is either the name of the shared library or, if specified, the mfilename prototype name.
 COMPUTER is the string returned by the computer function.

 MATLAB compiles this file and creates the file BASENAME_thunk_COMPUTER.LIBEXT, where LIBEXT is the platform-dependent default shared library extension, for example, dll on Windows.

-If you have more than one library file of the same name, load the first using the library file name, and load the additional libraries using the alias option.
+If you have more than one library file of the same name, load the first using the library file name.
+Then load the additional libraries using the alias option.